 Let’s think about the Star Trek robot, Data.
-Data has cognitive and perceptual abilities as well as organic speech production modes that enable him to respond to his highly complex, self-created in some sense, environment; yet Data has no feelings.
+Data has cognitive and perceptual abilities, as well as organic speech production modes that enable him to respond to his environment, which is highly complex and self-created in some sense, yet Data has no feelings.
 Is this really plausible?

-He must have some form of intentionality in order to speak, to carry on a coherent conversation, to understand and execute instructions, to recognize conflict – i.e. whether certain instructions cannot be carried out and how to deal with this, i.e. conflict resolution circuits/programs.
+Data must have some form of intentionality in order to speak, to carry on a coherent conversation, to understand and execute instructions, to recognize conflict – i.e. whether certain instructions cannot be carried out and how to deal with this, i.e. conflict resolution circuits/programs.
 Data does make some choices, so what stops him from making all his choices?
-What stops Data from developing, via memory and information processing, a plastic, versatile, responsive, adaptive, virtual internal universe, capable of foresight, learning (and forgetting), and autonomous choice making?
+What stops Data from developing, via memory and information processing, a plastic, versatile, responsive, adaptive, virtual internal universe, capable of foresight, learning and forgetting, and autonomous choice making?

-Data also raises metaphysical questions regarding the existence of “spirit”, but only secondarily.
-This is especially evident in Data’s lack of emotional affect and concomitant lack of propensity to develop neuroses – his lack of chaotic “being-for-itselfness”, his lack of uncertainty – in essence, his lack of the consequences of conscious negation and the search for personal meaning in relation to his environment, his lack of “despair”, of “contingency”, since he knows his creators.
-Data has no doubt about who he is, no questions about his own internal functions.
-Data is simply a “given” entity, finite and limited.
+Data also raises metaphysical questions regarding the existence of spirit.
+This is especially evident in Data’s lack of emotional affect and concomitant lack of propensity to develop neuroses – his lack of chaotic being-for-itselfness, his lack of uncertainty – in essence, his lack of the consequences of conscious negation and the search for personal meaning in relation to his environment, his lack of existential despair, of contingency, since he knows his creators.
+Data has no doubt about who he is, no questions about his own internal functions or his origin.
+It seems that Data is simply a given entity, finite and limited, a being-in-itself, not a being-for-itself.
 But is his level of interaction possible if this is so?

-Perhaps, in order to create a Data, one would need to be privy to an understanding of particulate matter such that the “awareness”, or “conscious properties” of his neuronal materials and brain components were incorporated in their construction on the gain level of nanotechnology.
+Perhaps, in order to create a Data, one would need to be privy to an understanding of particulate matter such that the awareness, or conscious properties of his neuronal materials and brain components were incorporated in their construction on the gain level of nanotechnology.
 We do not know what this would entail in terms of design or result.
-Perhaps a “mechanical” brain would require design on the grain level of “conscious” nanoparticles emitting “awareness fields” in the construction of organic “perceptual fields” on a virtual plane, in multiple parallel productions, which would simulate life-like awareness, to the extent of the heterophenomenological feedback in evidence – i.e., Data would say, “I think, therefore I am.”
-How could we refute that?.
-Would Data then be privy to the origin of his own consciousness?
-And could we even explain it to him in a way that would resonate with his inner experience of his own perceptions and of “the world” as he is able to construct it independently?
-What would Data “see” from such a brain?
+Perhaps a mechanical brain would require design on the grain level of conscious nanoparticles emitting awareness fields in the construction of organic perceptual fields on a virtual plane, in multiple parallel productions, which would simulate life-like awareness, to the extent of the heterophenomenological feedback in evidence – i.e., Data would say, “I think, therefore I am.”
+How could we refute that?
+But would Data then be privy to the origin of his own consciousness?
+And could we even explain it to him in a way that would resonate with his inner experience of his own perceptions and of the world as he is able to construct it independently?
+What would Data see from such a brain?
 Would he be crazy or sane?
 How could we predict or discriminate this?
-Would he have a “spirit”?
-Would he be “alive”?
-Would or could he “die”?
+Would he have a spirit?
+Would he be alive?
+Would or could he die?

-The incorporation of probability statistics and “fields” of awareness and perception would introduce a degree of uncertainty as to the resultant level of coherency and cohesion of these processes in the formation of a “stable” mind, exactly as we find in nature.
-The use of memes to provide structure for this mind would enhance the probability of a more or less workable, socially integrated thought process for Data, but the subsequent development would be unpredictable, i.e., Data would have a “free will” and creative abilities.
-Where there is much room for freedom, there is much room for error, so Data would require education and guidelines for behaviors, perhaps even punishments and rewards to elicit, out of the tremendous plethora of choices made available to him by his perceptual and reflective awareness, the desired, appropriate responses.
+The incorporation of probability statistics and fields of awareness and perception would introduce a degree of uncertainty as to the resultant level of coherency and cohesion of these processes in the formation of a stable mind, exactly as we find in nature.
+The use of memes to provide structure for this mind would enhance the probability of a more or less workable, socially integrated thought process for Data, but the subsequent development would be unpredictable, i.e., Data would have a free will and creative abilities.
+Where there is much room for freedom, there is much room for error, so Data would require education and guidelines for behaviours, perhaps even punishments and rewards to elicit, out of the tremendous plethora of choices made available to him by his perceptual and reflective awareness, the desired, appropriate responses.

-It seems that Data would bear the name of Schrodinger’s cat; his consciousness or lack thereof could not be predicted, his mechanical brain a “box”, hiding from us the actuality of whatever probability curves were unleashed therein.
-“Observation” would be our only means of certainty in this respect.
-In fact, perhaps the best scientific test of Data’s consciousness would be his ability to collapse an external probability wave – that observation by Data could localize particulate matter externally, so that there would be “reality” for Data, a “real world” and not just a simulated, “virtual” one to which he responds.
+It seems that Data would bear the name of Schrödinger’s cat, his consciousness or lack thereof could not be predicted, his mechanical brain a box, hiding from us the actuality of whatever probability curves were unleashed therein.
+Observation would be our only means of certainty in this respect.
+In fact, perhaps the best scientific test of Data’s consciousness would be his ability to collapse an external probability wave – that observation by Data could localize particulate matter externally, so that there would be reality for Data, a real world that he experiences and not just a simulated, virtual one to which he responds.

-So, our creation of a living, conscious machine entails an understanding of how to harness the living, conscious properties of particulate matter in systems which can interact to organize awareness and perception for specific qualities “in the world” or “in reality”, i.e., color, sound, vibration, heat, cold, etc. There are obviously many ways of doing this, as the universe has shown us in nature.
-It has shown us that the whole of nature, the entire universe, is “living”, conscious material – that it is REAL in the best and only sense of the term: that the universe is for consciousness and consciousness for the universe, they are not separate.
+So, our creation of a living, conscious machine entails an understanding of how to harness the living, conscious properties of particulate matter in systems which can interact to organize awareness and perception for specific qualities in the world or in reality, i.e., colour, sound, vibration, heat, cold, etc. There are obviously many ways of doing this, as the universe has shown us in nature.
+It has shown us that the whole of nature, the entire universe, is living, conscious material – that it is Real in the best and only sense of the term: that the universe is for consciousness and consciousness for the universe, they are not separate.

 What if scientists built a time machine and a biologist traveled to Israel 30 AD?
 She could perhaps obtain a skin cell scraping or a lock of hair from Jesus and genetically analyze it.
 What would she find?